 Don’t miss: The Pros & Cons of Distant Learning

 Whether for good or bad, your smartphone and their connection to a good internet connection speed are making things easy.
 A single tap of the fingertip can make you see the world while keeping your brain and body engaged in other tasks.

 And in other cases, the downside of keeping the computers and phones switched throughout could outweigh the benefits.
-And multitasking that these youngsters love – Great White Whale of this generation – doesn’t boost productivity.
+And multitasking that these youngsters love – the Great White Whale of this generation – doesn’t boost productivity.
 But it does become a reason of distraction from all that’s important and also impedes memory.

 Checking on social media sites, emails, and texts on a constant basis may seem like a development step of connectivity, but the truth is quite opposite.
-Numerous studies depict how constant connectivity to internet and other such mediums can harm relationships, mental health, and interpersonal communications.
+Numerous studies depict how constant connectivity to the internet and other such mediums can harm relationships, mental health, and interpersonal communications.

 Staying Plugged – in at Work

 Staying connected constantly hasn’t just changed how we socialize, but also how we bring the bacon home.
-Internet connection has changed the whole new interpretation of traditional “workaholic” trope.
+Internet connection has changed the whole new interpretation of the traditional “workaholic” trope.
 We don’t see busy professionals anymore, rather young workers emailing and brunching.
 The more and more work goes online than in cubicles or meeting rooms, the more feasible it becomes to never stop working.

 But is that how it should be?

 The general and over-all agreement to this matter is simply “no”.
 There are studies that support the weekend’s comfort and nights off more than the connection and stress of work.
 Constant connectivity to emails, systems, and other means prevent people from distancing from work and the environment – hence making it impossible to keep stress in check.

 Remember the days when work remained only at work – the moment you switched off, you were off from work.
 But internet connection, its speed, smartphones, social media, and so much more – just about staying connected and being available is making office, home, and relations mix up.